 Drinking alcohol

 You can still drink alcohol with type 1 diabetes.
-But drinking alcohol may cause you to have a hypo, even for as long as 24 hours later.
+But drinking alcohol may cause high and low glucose levels.
+This can lead to a hypo, even 24 hours later.

 Alcohol can make you less aware of your hypo symptoms.
 Talk to your diabetes team about how to drink alcohol safely.

-You may need to adjust your insulin doses.
+You may need to adjust your insulin doses, or eat more carbohydrate.
 Discuss this with your team and be prepared.

 Do